Timberlok Railway Sleeper Screws

 TIPS FOR USING TIMBERLOK SCREWS

-IT IS EASIER TO UNSCREW a TimberLok screw that has been put into softwood (e.g. pine) than into hardwood (e.g. oak).
-These screws tighten up so powerfully, locking together the sleepers with enormous pressure, that in a hardwood, it sometimes almost 'welds' itself to the timber, making it harder to screw it out again.
+IT IS EASIER TO UNSCREW a TimberLok screw that has been put into a softwood railway sleeper (e.g. new pine) than into hardwood (e.g. oak).
+These screws tighten up so powerfully, locking together the sleepers with enormous pressure, that in a hardwood, it sometimes almost 'welds' itself to the railway sleeper making it harder to screw it out again.
 So, make sure everything's correctly in position before you screw it up tightly.

 TECHNICAL STUFF